Doug Bernier: Texas Rangers

 On February 6, 2016, Bernier signed a minor league contract with the Texas Rangers.
 He won the PCL Player of the Week Award on July 31.

 Bernier spent the 2017 season with the Triple–A Round Rock Express, also playing in two games for the rookie–level Arizona League Rangers.
 In 61 games for Round Rock, he hit .247/.312/.318 with three home runs and 17 RBI.
 Bernier elected free agency following the season on November 6, 2017.

-Retirement
+Coaching career

 Bernier announced his retirement as a baseball player in May 2018.
 After his playing career ended, he took a job as a scout for the Colorado Rockies and founded a baseball instruction website called Pro Baseball Insider.
 His website includes baseball instruction tips, videos and articles from many different Major League and Minor League players and coaches, most of which is free to the public.

 In addition to his website, Bernier has also continued his career in pro ball.
 For the 2018 and 2019 baseball season, Bernier was a pro scout for the Colorado Rockies.

 In 2020, Bernier took on a Major League staff role, as the Colorado Rockies Data and Game Planning Coordinator.

 For the 2022 season, Doug Bernier is the Colorado Rockies' Minor League Defensive Coordinator.

+On January 13, 2026, the Colorado Rockies hired Bernier to serve as the team's first base coach.